Often, you’ll hear people say that you should “trust your instincts” when making decisions. But are first instincts always the best?

 Their “metacognition,” in the form of confidence ratings for each question, was an excellent predictor of whether they made the correct decision and thus whether or not they should change their response.
 In other words, they were able to tell, in the moment, whether or not they would get the question correct.
 And because they wrote down those accurate judgments, they could use them later when deciding to change their answer or not.

-More often than not, the students’ revisions—changes from a first instinct to a new choice—resulted in a correct answer.
 In a second experiment, we looked at sticking with original answers.
 Again using metacognitive confidence ratings, this time on a one-to-five scale, students were able to identify the questions that they were mostly likely to get correct or incorrect.

 Using those ratings as a guide, we found that when they chose to stick with an original instinct they were correct more often than not.
 Thus, both revisions and first instincts were correct most of the time.